Glutt0n/project-2/README.md

 # Stroke Prediction
  The goal of this is to help the stakeholders understand in what way the data does or does not help to predict a stroke in patients.
-## KNeighborsClassifier vs. LogisticRegression Models
+## RandomForestClassifier vs. XGBoostClassifier Models

 **Author**:Leard Russell